vsoch/noob-spark/hadoop/README.md

       idev -r hadoop+Analysis_Lonestar+1457 -m 700

 I then was able to do `which hadoop` to see that it was installed, and then when I typed `hadoop fs` I could see all of the [command options](http://hadoop.apache.org/docs/r2.5.2/hadoop-project-dist/hadoop-common/FileSystemShell.html).
+I found a good definition of HDFS [here](https://developer.yahoo.com/hadoop/tutorial/module2.html):

+      >> HDFS, the Hadoop Distributed File System, is a distributed file system designed to hold very large amounts of data (terabytes or even petabytes), and provide high-throughput access to this information.
+Files are stored in a redundant fashion across multiple machines to ensure their durability to failure and high availability to very parallel applications.
+This module introduces the design of this distributed file system and instructions on how to operate it.

 #### Hadoop File System Commands